 Bio // PUBLICITY PHOTOS // CREDITS

-and Tallahassee Symphony Orchestra among others.
-As a La Gesse Fellowship recipient, she performed at the French Embassy in Washington D.C., at Carnegie Hall and on the La Gesse Concert Series in Toulouse, France.
+Illinois Symphony, and Tallahassee Symphony Orchestra among others.
+As a La Gesse Fellowship recipient, she performed at the French Embassy in Washington D.C., at Carnegie Hall and on the La Gesse Festival Series in Toulouse, France.
 She has given multiple artist residencies featuring master classes and performances in leading conservatories and universities in Taiwan and China.
 Her playing has been heard on WFMT Chicago, Classic 99 St. Louis, WQLN Pennsylvania, and KUAT Tucson radio stations, on WWFM Trenton, New Jersey for the David Dubal Show, ‘The Piano Matters’, and on classical radio stations throughout Taiwan and Canada.

 Williams is actively involved in the promotion of new music and has worked with many distinguished composers including Ellen Taaffe Zwilich, Ned Rorem, Chen Yi, John Harbison, Augusta Read Thomas, Carlisle Floyd, Daniel Crozier, James Primosch, Robert Sirota, and Frank Stemper.
-Her 2011 solo debut CD for Albany Records, Drive American, was named among the top 10 classical albums of 2011 in the Philadelphia City Paper, featured in Fanfare’s 2012 Critics’ Want Lists, and has been described as ‘veritably operatic’, ‘bold yet thoughtful’, ‘unflappable’, ‘provocative and stimulating’ (Fanfare), possessing ‘…the muscularity and poetic power to bring this demanding repertory to life’ (American Record Guide).
+Her 2011 solo debut recording for Albany Records, DRIVE AMERICAN, was named among the top 10 classical albums of 2011 in the Philadelphia City Paper, featured in Fanfare’s 2012 Critics’ Want Lists, and has been described as ‘veritably operatic’, ‘bold yet thoughtful’, ‘unflappable’, ‘provocative and stimulating’ (Fanfare), possessing ‘…the muscularity and poetic power to bring this demanding repertory to life’ (American Record Guide).
 An avid chamber musician, Williams has collaborated with numerous outstanding American and international artists, including the Cavani Quartet, violist Miles Hoffman, violinist Bin Huang, violinist Qian Zhou, clarinetist Eric Mandat, tenor Matthew Chellis, violinist Géza Kapás, cellist Dariusz Skoraczewski, and many others.
-Recording projects for Albany Records include BEYOND THE SOUND, a solo album featuring piano sonatas by Charles T. Griffes, George Walker, Carlisle Floyd, and Samuel Barber; and her 2018 release with soprano Mary Mackenzie, VOCALISMS, a 2-disc album devoted to premiere recordings of American Art Songs by Daniel Crozier, John Harbison, James Primosch and Ned Rorem.
+Recent recording projects for Albany Records include her 2019 release BEYOND THE SOUND, a solo album featuring piano sonatas by Charles T. Griffes, George Walker, Carlisle Floyd, and Samuel Barber; and her 2018 release with soprano Mary Mackenzie, VOCALISMS, a 2-disc album devoted to premiere recordings of American Art Songs by Daniel Crozier, John Harbison, James Primosch and Ned Rorem.
 Her playing has been published in the Modern Classical American Songbook Volume I. She has also recorded for the Naxos and Neos labels.

 Williams joined the piano faculty at the Florida State University College of Music in 2007, after having taught at the Southern Illinois University Carbondale School of Music since 1999.
 Her growing roster of graduate and undergraduate students have won prizes regionally, nationally, and internationally in both solo and collaborative contexts, and are actively gaining employment in teaching and performing roles both in the U.S. and abroad.
 Williams completed her BM, MM, and DMA degrees at the Peabody Conservatory of Music in Baltimore, Maryland, where she studied with Ann Schein and coached chamber music with Earl Carlyss, Samuel Sanders, Stephen Kates, and Robert McDonald.
 Prior to her studies at Peabody, she studied under William Phemister at the Wheaton College Conservatory of Music, where she later taught in 1999.
 She is artist-faculty for the MasterWorks Summer Music Festival, festival pianist for the Sunriver Music Festival since 2018, and has also taught and performed at the Interharmony International Music Festival in Italy.